List of 30 Rock characters: Leo Spaceman

 "Dr." Leo Spaceman (/spəˈtʃɛmɪn/ spə-CHEM-in—except by Tracy, who pronounces his name like the English word "spaceman") (Chris Parnell) is a graduate of the Ho Chi Minh City School of Medicine.
 He is a quack who practices questionable medicine, such as giving a "medical professional's seal of approval" to a defective "meat machine", and as such is legally required to put quotation marks around his title.
 Despite his obvious shortcomings, Jack is unwavering in his support of Spaceman's "skills".
 He wrote a bestselling book, The Cigarette Diet, and found shocking medical abnormalities during Desert Storm which his boss refused to report to his superior, Saddam Hussein.
 At one time Spaceman dated Lynette "Squeaky" Fromme, whom he described as "difficult".
-Leo has been portrayed as a classic "quack", doing and saying very weird things.
+Leo has been portrayed as a classic "quack", doing and saying weird things.
 For instance, when Jack Donaghy visits him for a checkup in "Hiatus", Spaceman instructs Jack to cough several times while seeming to examine him below the frame (implying a hernia inspection), but afterward says, "Okay, let's start the examination."
 In his last appearance on the series, he is appointed Surgeon General of the United States, and breaks the fourth wall by saying "That's a series wrap on Leo Spaceman, suckers!".

 Leo is the son of Dr. Harold (a.k.a.
 Heinrich) Spaceman, an equally incompetent and unethical physician.
 After serving in World War II, the elder Dr. Spaceman left Germany for a new life in the United States.
 In the 1950s, he was a television spokesman for Chatterton cigarettes, promoting their tar and nicotine to expectant mothers, as being necessary for their babies' skeletal development.
 In addition to his Nazi past, he was a notorious paedophile.

 Appears In: "Tracy Does Conan", "The Baby Show", "The Rural Juror", "Fireworks", "Hiatus", "Jack Gets in the Game", "Succession", "Flu Shot", "Retreat to Move Forward", "The Funcooker", "Kidney Now!", "Sun Tea", "Dealbreakers Talk Show#0001", "When It Rains, It Pours", "Live Show", "Mrs. Donaghy", "100", "Respawn", "Hey, Baby, What's Wrong", "Nothing Left to Lose", "Live from Studio 6H", "Mazel Tov, Dummies!", "Game Over", Dr. Pepper commercials.